3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-loops.md

 **Independent practice:** (3m)

 1. Create an array of numbers.
-Loop over the array of numbers and console.log `i`.
+Loop over the array of numbers and console.log each number in the array.
 2. Create an array of names.
 Loop over the array of names and console.log each name.

 <br />